-No portion of an irrigation system may be installed within the Town Right-Of-Way without prior approval from the Avon Public Works Director.
+No portion of an irrigation system may be installed within the Town Right-Of-Way without prior approval from the Avon Public Works Director and filing of an Avon Encroachment Agreement.
 See Section 3.32 for additional information.

 Connections of private drains to the Town storm drainage system must meet the requirements described in Section 4.16.